Two things i’m loving about today: this Vegetable Soup & the Cold Temps outside.

 - salt & pepper to taste

-- Heat oil in a large stock pot over medium heat.
+- Heat butter/oil in a large stock pot over medium heat.

-- Add onions, carrots, celery, and garlic, and saute for 3-4 minutes.
+- Add onion, carrots, celery, and garlic, and saute for 3-4 minutes.

-- Add in tomatoes, broth, potatoes, and spices, and bring to a boil.
+- Add in tomatoes, tomato paste, broth, potatoes, and spices, and bring to a boil.
 Reduce heat to medium-low, and simmer for 20-25 minutes, or until potaotes are tender.
-Then add green beans, peas, and corn, and cook an additional 5-10 minutes.
+Then add green beans, peas, beans and corn, and cook an additional 5-10 minutes.

 - Serve in Bowls with Saltine Crackers.